runtimeverification/javamop/README.md

 #### Troubleshooting
-In some extreme cases when you need to monitor classes with huge methods or the intended pointcuts are very intensive in some method, you may encounter some error while using standard AspectJ compiler to weave code; such as:
+In some extreme cases when you need to monitor classes with huge methods or the intended pointcuts are very dense in some method, you may encounter some error while using standard AspectJ compiler to weave code; such as:
 /YourBigClass.java [error] problem generating method YourBigClass.bigMethod :
 Code size too big: 65613.
 This kind of error is caused by Java's 64-KB maximum